vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/workshop-definition.rst

 When a workshop instance is created, the deployment running the workshop dashboard is created in the namespace for the workshop environment.
 When more than one workshop instance is created under that workshop environment, all those deployments are in the same namespace.

 For each workshop instance, a separate empty namespace is created with name corresponding to the workshop session.
-The workshop instance is configured so that the service account that the workshop instance runs under, can access and create resources in the namespace created for that workshop instance.
+The workshop instance is configured so that the service account that the workshop instance runs under can access and create resources in the namespace created for that workshop instance.
 Each separate workshop instance has its own corresponding namespace and they can't see the namespace for another instance.

-If you want to pre-create additional resources within the namespace for a workshop instance, you can supply a list of the resources as ``session.objects`` within the workshop definition.
+If you want to pre-create additional resources within the namespace for a workshop instance, you can supply a list of the resources against the ``session.objects`` field within the workshop definition.
 You might use this to add additional custom roles to the service account for the workshop instance when working in that namespace, or to deploy a distinct instance of an application for just that workshop instance, such as a private image registry.

 .. code-block:: yaml
     :emphasize-lines: 11-49